Demand Results

 Water Demand

-The requirement at each demand site, before demand site losses, reuse and demand-side management savings are taken into account.
+The requirement at each demand site branch, before demand site losses, reuse and demand-side management savings are taken into account.

 Supply Requirement

-The requirement at each demand site, after demand site losses, reuse and demand-side management savings are taken into account.
+The requirement at each demand site branch, after demand site losses, reuse and demand-side management savings are taken into account.

 Supply Delivered